-How the matter was addressed in the audit

-Inter alia, our audit procedures included the following:

-- i.
-Assessing the Group's right to tenure over exploration assets by corroborating the ownership of the relevant licences for mineral resources to government registries and relevant third-party documentation: - ii.
-Reviewing the directors' assessment of the carrying value of the capitalised exploration and evaluation costs, ensuring the veracity of the data presented and assessing management's consideration of potential impairment indicators, commodity prices and the stage of the Group's projects also against AASB 6; - iii.
-Evaluation of Group documents for consistency with the intentions for continuing exploration and evaluation activities in areas of interest and corroborated in discussions with management.
-The documents we evaluated included: - Minutes of the board and management; and - Announcements made by the Group to the Australian Securities Exchange; and - iv.
-Consideration of the requirements of accounting standard AASB 6 and reviewed the financial statements to ensure appropriate disclosures are made.
+Key Audit Matters How the matter was addressed in the audit Rey Audit Matters now the matter was addressed in the addit Carrying value of the Deferred exploration and evaluation expenditure and the Assets held for sale Inter alia, our audit procedures included the following: As at 30 June 2021, Deferred exploration and evaluation expenditure totalled \$460,349 (refer to Note 12 of the financial report) and the Assets held for sale related to Deferred exploration and evaluation expenditure totalled \$2,614,328 (refer to Note 5 of the financial report).
+Assessing the Group's right to tenure over exploration assets by corroborating the ownership of the relevant licences for mineral resources to government registries and relevant third-party documentation.
+The carrying value of these assets is a key audit matter due to: The significance of their amount as they represent the largest assets and constitute 85% of the total assets.
+Reviewing the directors' assessment of the carrying value of the capitalised exploration and evaluation costs, ensuring the veracity of the data presented and assessing management's consideration of potential impairment indicators, commodity prices and the stage of the Group's projects also against AASB 6.
+The necessity to assess management's application of the requirements of the accounting standard Exploration for and Evaluation of Mineral Resources ("AASB 6"), in light of any indicators of impairment that may be present and the requirements of the accounting standard Non-current Assets Held for Sale and Discontinued Operations ("AACB 5") iii.
+Evaluating Group's documents for consistency with the intentions for continuing exploration and evaluation activities in areas of interest and corroborated in discussions with management.
+The documents we evaluated included: ("AASB 5").
+The assessment of significant judgements made by management in relation to the capitalised exploration and evaluation expenditure.
+Minutes of meetings of the Board and management; Announcements made by the Company to the Australian Securities Exchange; and Cash flow forecasts. iv.
+Considering the requirements of accounting standard AASB 6 and reviewing the financial statements to ensure appropriate disclosures are made; and Considering the requirements of accounting standard AASB 5 and ensuring correct reclassification has been presented and adequate disclosures made in the financial report.